Marc Bridge-Wilkinson: Coaching career

 Bridge-Wilkinson spent three years as a coach at the Academy at Huddersfield Town, before he was appointed under-14 coach at Liverpool's Academy in 2015.
 He was promoted to under-16 coach in July 2018 and then to under-18 coach in May 2020.
+He stepped down from his position at the end of the 2024–25 season, leaving Academy director Alex Inglethorpe to commend the "important legacy" he left behind.
+In June 2025, Bridge-Wilkinson returned to Huddersfield Town as an assistant coach to the newly-appointed Lee Grant.